MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 #Quick Start: Windows Server Containers and Docker

 This article will walk through the fundamentals of managing windows Server Container with Docker.
-Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Container and Container Images and finally deploying an application into a Windows Server Container.
+Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Containers and Container Images and finally deploying an application into a Windows Server Container.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using Docker.

 Have questions?
 Ask them on the [Windows Containers forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

-> **Note:** Windows Containers created with PowerShell can not be managed with Docker right now and visa versa.
+> **Note:** Windows Containers created with PowerShell can not currently be managed with Docker and visa versa.
 To create containers with PowerShell, see  [Quick Start: Windows Server Containers and PowerShell](./manage_powershell.md).

 As you start this guide, you should be looking at a screen that looks like this:
 ![](./media/ContainerHost_ready.png)